The Benefits of Drones in Agribusiness

 In addition to the time savings, high-resolution drone imagery offers more insights compared to more pixelated satellite images.12 Farmers and ranchers can compile data from drones and get a clearer picture of crop growth, health and soil moisture, enabling them to make more informed decisions.13 When every dollar counts, getting better information while saving money could help your business.

-4. Improve Health and Safety
+4. Improve health and safety

 Safety is often a primary concern for agribusiness, and ag drones have the potential to help improve this in critical ways.
 For example, if a tract of agricultural land is potentially dangerous or difficult to travel, drones can be used to map the area rather than send workers or surveyors.
 Additionally, after a storm, agribusiness owners can use drones to assess wind, fire or hail damage first, protecting worker safety and helping to speed up the claim process.